Skip to main content

 }

-This gives you a more consistent result than overriding a single random value.
+This gives a more consistent result than overwriting a single random variable.

 When to use the color attribute and when to use CSS variables

-• Use the color attribute when you want to work with the built-in semantic colors.
+• Use the color attribute when you want to use the built-in semantic colors of a component.

-• Use CSS variables when you want to align the design with your brand, change contrast, or build a custom theme.
+• Use CSS variables when you want to change your corporate identity, color contrast, or create a custom theme.

-1. Pick the semantic color that should represent your brand.
+1. Choose the semantic color you want to map to your brand.

-2. Override its tone scale in :root or in a theme container.
+2. Override its tonal range in :root or in the theme container.

-3. Check contrast in both light and dark mode.
+3. Check the contrast in both light and dark mode.

-4. Test key components such as wje-button, wje-badge, wje-card, and form controls.
+4. Test major components such as wje-button, wje-badge, wje-card and form elements.